-Our Big Wins: Four Master Medals at the Scotch Whisky Masters 2025
+Our Big Wins: Five Master Medals at the Scotch Whisky Masters 2025

 We’re proud to share some exceptional results from this year’s Scotch Whisky Masters, held in London and organised by The Spirits Business Magazine— one of the most respected publications in the global drinks industry.

-We have entered five whiskies into the competition this year, and we’re delighted to report that all five received top-level recognition — including an incredible four Master medals.
+We have entered six whiskies into the competition this year, and we’re delighted to report that all six received top-level recognition — including an incredible five Master medals.

 WhiskyHeroes Might Of The Moor (12 year old Auchroisk, 1st fill Oloroso Sherry Barrique) – Master (Speyside Single Cask Category)